mattermost/mattermost-developer-documentation/site/content/blog/2020-02-10-maintaining-consistency-in-codebases-with-go-vet.md

-A good starting point is the [check](https://github.com/mattermost/mattermost-govet/blob/master/structuredLogging/structuredLogging.go) we added so that we could avoid any string building with `fmt.Sprintf` calls as part of the calls to our log library.
-With that check implemented we were able to detect all the cases in the code where we were doing not-structured logging and replace them with the properly structured logging approach.
+A good starting point is the [check](https://github.com/mattermost/mattermost-govet/blob/master/structuredLogging/structuredLogging.go) we added so that we could avoid any string building with `fmt.Sprintf` calls as part of the calls to our logging library.
+With that check implemented we were able to detect all the cases in the code where we were not doing structured logging and replace them with the properly structured logging approach.
 We then added that check to our CI pipeline to ensure that the pattern was not reintroduced accidentally by us or by any contributor.

-Another interesting example is our approach to improve the consistency of the test assertions.
-We used the [Testify](https://github.com/stretchr/testify) library to include more semantic assertions, but at the same time, we were using `t.Fatalf` calls in certain places.
-The `t.Fatalf` way to make fail tests was less semantic because the test's error itself is not necessarily related to the assertion.
+Another interesting example is our approach to improve the consistency of test assertions.
+We use the [Testify](https://github.com/stretchr/testify) library to include more semantic assertions, but at the same time, we were using `t.Fatalf` calls in certain places.
+The `t.Fatalf` method of failing tests was less semantic because the test's error itself is not necessarily related to the assertion.
 We created a [check to avoid the use of `t.Fatalf`](https://github.com/mattermost/mattermost-govet/blob/master/tFatal/tFatal.go) in our tests.